shammy/vue3-monster-slayer/README.md

 # vue3-monster-slayer

-This is a simple game built ussing vue 3.
+This is a simple game built using vue 3.
 Where we can battle against monster using different actions like attack, heal, special attack, surrender We can alsso we the battle log